BMW: Motorcycles

 BMW began production of motorcycle engines and then motorcycles after World War I. Its motorcycle brand is now known as BMW Motorrad.
 Their first successful motorcycle after the failed Helios and Flink, was the "R32" in 1923, though production originally began in 1921.
 This had a "boxer" twin engine, in which a cylinder projects into the air-flow from each side of the machine.
-Apart from their single-cylinder models (basically to the same pattern), all their motorcycles used this distinctive layout until the early 1980s.
+Apart from its single-cylinder models (basically to the same pattern), all its motorcycles used this distinctive layout until the early 1980s.
 Many BMW's are still produced in this layout, which is designated the R Series.

 The entire BMW Motorcycle production line has, since 1969, been located at the company's Berlin-Spandau factory.
 During the Second World War, BMW produced the BMW R75 motorcycle with a motor-driven sidecar attached.
 Combined with a lockable differential, the vehicle was very capable off-road.

 In 1982 came the K Series, with a shaft drive but water-cooled and with either three or four cylinders mounted in a straight line from front to back.
 Shortly after, BMW also started making the chain-driven F and G series with single and parallel twin Rotax engines.

 In the early 1990s, BMW updated the airhead Boxer engine which became known as the oilhead.
 In 2002, the oilhead engine had two spark plugs per cylinder.
 In 2004 it added a built-in balance shaft, an increased capacity to 1170 cc and enhanced performance to 75 kW for the R1200GS, compared to 63 kW of the previous R1150GS.
 More powerful variants of the oilhead engines are available in the R1100S and R1200S, producing 73 and 91 kW, respectively.